TWMC/migration-scripts/README.md

 # migration-scripts
 Set of scripts used for the migration from the old website

+usage:

+python migration_walk_pages.py